vlostman/vlostman/README.md

 <br />

-Hi, I'm David Munive, an autonomous designer, front-end developer/designer and UI/UX designer.
+Hi, I'm David M, an autonomous designer, front-end developer/designer and UI/UX designer.
 Dedicated to work in projects and learn.

 <br />
 <br />